HomeNew Hampshire

 All claimants must perfect their mechanic lien by filing an attachment mechanic lien within 120 days of the date of last furnishing labor or materials.
 The attachment mechanic lien serves as both the mechanic lien claim and the enforcement mechanism, requiring the claimant to file suit within the same 120-day period.
 This combined filing and enforcement deadline is one of the most compressed timelines in the country.

 For public works projects, N.H.
 RSA §447:16 governs bond claims.
 Claimants must provide bond claim notice within 90 days of last furnishing, and suit must be filed between 60 days and 1 year after last furnishing.
-National Lien & Bond provides attorney-backed compliance and recovery services to help New Hampshire construction professionals protect their payment rights.
+National Lien & Bond provides attorney-network compliance and recovery services to help New Hampshire construction professionals protect their payment rights.

 Frequently Asked Questions